princessleia1/fervent-sniper/README.md

 # Fervent-Sniper

-**Fervent-Sniper** is a C# Repository for Visual Studio .NET Core Console App Programs and Snippets.
+**Fervent-Sniper** is a C# Repository for Visual Studio .NET Core Examples and Snippets.

 ## Concepts